antfu/talks/2025-10-09/src/slides.md

 <img src="/devtools/eslint-files.png" w-250 />

 <!--
-Then I also built the ESLint Config Inspector to visualize the relationship of ESLint's new flat config.
-It started with a fun side project and later became the official one for ESLint.
+Then I also built the ESLint Config Inspector to visualize the relationships in ESLint's new flat config.
+It started as a fun side project and later became the official one for ESLint.
 -->

 ---